Optimal Potential Shaping on SE(3) via Neural ODEs on Lie Groups: Introduction

 \subsection{Neural ODEs and relation to existing works}

-Neural ODEs were first introduced by Chen et al. \cite{chen2019neural}, who derived them as the continuous limit of recurrent neural nets, taking inputs on $\mathbb{R}^n$.
+Neural ODEs were first introduced by \cite{chen2019neural}, who derived them as the continuous limit of recurrent neural nets, taking inputs on $\mathbb{R}^n$.
 Their cost functionals only admitted intermediate and final cost terms, for which they showed that the so-called adjoint method allows a memory-efficient computation of the gradient.

-Massaroli et al. \cite{Massaroli2021} introduced a more general framework of neural ODEs, showing the power of state-augmentation and connections to optimal control, while also showing that the cost functional can include integral cost terms.
+\cite{Massaroli2021} introduced a more general framework of neural ODEs, showing the power of state-augmentation and connections to optimal control, while also showing that the cost functional can include integral cost terms.
 To this end, they presented the \textit{generalized} adjoint method.

 There are two highly relevant examples in the recent literature that extend neural ODEs to manifolds.
-The so-called extrinsic picture is presented by Falorsi et al. \cite{Falorsi2020}, who show that neural ODEs on a manifold $\mathcal{M}$ can be optimized as classical neural ODEs on an embedding $\mathbb{R}^n$.
+The so-called extrinsic picture is presented by \cite{Falorsi2020}, who show that neural ODEs on a manifold $\mathcal{M}$ can be optimized as classical neural ODEs on an embedding $\mathbb{R}^n$.
 Given an extension of the manifold neural ODE to $\mathbb{R}^n$, they show that the adjoint method on $\mathbb{R}^n$ can be applied for optimization of the manifold neural ODE.

-An intrinsic picture is presented by Lou et al. \cite{Lou2020}, who show that neural ODEs on a manifold $\mathcal{M}$ can be expressed in local charts on the manifold, where the adjoint method holds locally.
+An intrinsic picture is presented by \cite{Lou2020}, who show that neural ODEs on a manifold $\mathcal{M}$ can be expressed in local charts on the manifold, where the adjoint method holds locally.
 They use exponential charts on Riemannian manifolds, and achieve a dimensionality-reduction and geometric exactness with respect to Falorsi et al. Both \cite{Falorsi2020} and \cite{Lou2020} carefully extend neural ODEs to manifolds, and consider neural ODE on Lie groups to be a sub-class of the presented manifold neural ODEs.
 With respect to their work, we show how to include integral costs in a \textit{generalized} adjoint method on manifolds and Lie groups, and show the advantages of considering neural ODEs on Lie groups as a specialized class of algorithms.

 An example of neural ODEs to control of robotic systems described on $\mathbb{R}^n$ is described in \cite{Massaroli2020}, where an IDA-PBC controller is optimized.